DaraDadachanji/switch-context/README.md

-# Scontext
+# Switch-context

-Scontext is a simple CLI tool to switch various environments quickly I made it for myself and plan to add to it as I need to.
+Switch-context is a simple CLI tool to switch various environments quickly I made it for myself and plan to add to it as I need to.

 I could have probably done this in bash but I didn't feel like it.